vfricou/vim-config/README.md

 ## Include
 This configuration include some configurations and plugins.
 - Autoclosing of pairing chars such : () {} [] "" '' <> «»
 - Autoclosing of balise for html code.
+(Actually necessary to get module on https://github.com/vfricou/vim_config)
 - Set line number in file in mode "relative" (active line was always 0).
 Helpfull to copy/cut.
 - Set tabulation spacing to four space lenght.
 - Set intelligent indentation